 Our pick #7

 Easter Island, also known as Rapa Nui to its native Polynesian inhabitants, has to be one of the world’s most mysterious destinations.
-The tiny speck of an island, 2,200 miles east of Chile, is host to 887 mythic moai statues.
+The tiny speck of an island, 2,200 miles east of Chile, is home to 887 mythic moai statues.
 While we know the dramatic statues were created by the Rapa Nui people between 1250 and 1500 CE, its how they were made, moved and erected by a pre Stone Age society that defies belief.
 One of the best places to see these statues is Ahu Tongariki.
 15 larger than life statues stand proudly near the coast edge, some reaching nearly 40 feet tall, with the cliffs of Poike a stunning background.
 There are plenty of activities to enjoy on this picturesque volcanic island.
 Dive and snorkel in the crystal clear waters, go surfing off one of the golden beaches and head out on one of the many hiking trails to the island’s dramatic volcanic craters.
+If you're spending some time in Chile then you'll want to consider adding on a few days in this most remote of tropical islands.

 The Chiloé archipelago, found off the coast of Chile, is the ideal choice for those looking for a slice of rural tranquillity and some stunning natural landscapes to escape to.
 Their secluded location means they have managed to maintain their traditional way of life of over the year.
 Chiloé Island, the continent’s fifth largest island, is best known for its colourful wooden churches.
 16 of the quaint palafitos have been declared as a UNESCO site.
 Chiloé National Park is full of lush scenic landscapes with rivers and lakes threading through the dense forests.
 Tantauco National Park is found in the wildest territory of the island and was declared one of the 35 key sites of biodiversity on Earth thanks to all the endangered species of flora it holds.